*According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 17.

-NCERT Solutions for Class 11 Biology Chapter 20 – Locomotion and Movement can be accessed for free at BYJU’S. For CBSE Class 11 students, NCERT Solutions are the go-to resource.
-They are an apt tool for all the academic requirements of students as these solutions are in accordance with the latest term – II CBSE Syllabus for the 2021-22 academic session.
-NCERT Solutions for Class 11 presents students with solutions to all the chapters in a downloadable format along with the corresponding questions for reference.
+NCERT Solutions for Class 11 Biology Chapter 20 – Locomotion and Movement can be accessed for free at BYJU’S. For CBSE Class 11 students, NCERT Solutions are the best resource to prepare for the examinations.
+They are an apt tool to meet all the academic requirements of students as these solutions are designed as per the latest CBSE Syllabus for the academic year 2023-24.
+NCERT Solutions for Class 11 provides students with solutions to all the chapters in a downloadable format, along with the questions for reference.

-Apart from all the other benefits, NCERT Solutions enable students to understand and grasp the answering tactics to effectively answer in the second term examinations while keeping a track of time.
-The solutions are reviewed and evaluated thoroughly for its accuracy and preciseness so that the information provided does not digress from the central content.
+Apart from all these benefits, NCERT Solutions enable students to understand the answering tactics to effectively answer all types of questions in the annual examinations while keeping track of time.
+The NCERT solutions are reviewed and evaluated thoroughly for their accuracy and preciseness so that the information provided does not deviate from the central content.

 Access Answers to NCERT Class 11 Biology Chapter 20 – Locomotion and Movement

 Exercise Questions Page Number – 313

 1. Draw the diagram of a sarcomere of skeletal muscle showing different regions.

 The diagram below shows the sarcomere of skeletal muscle showing different regions: